fran-pastor/code_force_demo/README.md

   - If the gate fails, the Coordinator requests remediation and repeats until PASSED.
 - **Definition of Done**: tests green **and** Quality Gate PASSED, then final report/handoff.

-> Important: the included Sonar Analyst prompt is written for **SonarQube Community Edition** (no branch analysis).
+> Important: the included Sonar Analyst prompt is written for **SonarQube Community Edition** (no branch analysis because community version don't support it, this is only a demo).
 Scans are performed against a single project key; do not rely on branch analysis features.

 ---